sebkln/basetemplate/README.md

 - Basic **TSconfig**, e.g. for backend layouts
 - Basic RTE **CKEditor 5** configuration
 - **Route Enhancers** for pages and news
+- PSR-15 middleware to provide favicons and web app manifest
 - Configuration files are divided into smaller partials for more clarity and maintainability